Liferenko/rust-playground/rust_wasm/README.md

 ##### DoD:
 - [x] Is it in Rust?
 - [x] Is it a library?
-- [ ] Does it compiles into Wasm?
+- [x] Does it compiles into Wasm?
-- [ ] Does it export one function wsPing/2?
+- [x] Does it export one function wsPing/2?
 - [ ] Does exported function have Promise<string> as a return?
 - [ ] Does the function establish a web socket connection to the "endpoint"?
-- [ ] Does it send the text message? receive a message, and return its content?
+- [x] Does it send the text message?
 - [ ] Does it receive a message? and return its content?
 - [ ] Does it return its content?
 - [ ] Is it possible to test it using `make bun_test`?